8bitbuddhist/PixelMaestro/docs/cue.md

 ```

 ## Creating Cues
 You can create a Cue by calling one of the methods in an enabled CueHandler class.
-For example, to create a Cue that changes a Section's dimensions, enable a SectionCueHandler and call `handler.set_dimensions(section, overlay, x, y)`, where `section` and `overlay` are the indices of the Section and Overlay you want to modify (leave the Overlay index as 0 if you just want to modify the Section).
+For example, to create a Cue that changes a Section's dimensions, enable a `SectionCueHandler` and call `handler.set_dimensions(section, overlay, x, y)`, where `section` and `overlay` are the indices of the Section and Overlay you want to modify (leave the Overlay index as 0 if you just want to modify the Section).
 This generates a Cue and stores it in the CueController's buffer, which you can access using `CueController::get_cue()`.

-**Note:** Most methods require you to pass in the ID of the Section you want to modify.
+**Note:** All Handler methods require you to pass in the index of the Section and Overlay you want to modify.
+The Overay index indicates the number of Overlays from the base Section (index 0 points to the base Section itself).

 The following example demonstrates using two Cues to create a Canvas and draw a circle on an Overlay:
 ```c++